aws-quickstart/cdk-eks-blueprints/docs/addons/external-dns.md

   },
 });
 ```
-To validate that external DNS add-on is running ensure that the add-on deployment is in `RUNNING` state:
+To validate that External DNS is running, ensure that the add-on status is `RUNNING`:

 ```bash
 # Assuming add-on is installed in the external-dns namespace.